Ylvauk/unit-3-express-checkpoint/readme.md

 **NOTES:**

-- You can refer to previous lessons and notes that you have if you forget syntax.
+- You should refer to previous lessons and notes that you have if you forget syntax.
 - We've provided the necessary configuration for the database connection, some of the Model definition, and some of the basic express app boilerplate.
 Don't